Abstract

 3.1.
 Study Design and Data Collection

 A cross-sectional study was conducted between June 2023 and November 2023 in the pediatric gastroenterology departments of two hospitals in a suburban area in Northern Lebanon.
 Participants were excluded if they had received antibiotics, proton pump inhibitors, and/or bismuth therapy within two weeks prior to the study.
-Approval for the study was obtained from the IRB at Beirut Arab University (2023-H-0149-HS-R-0523).
+Approval for the study was obtained from the Institutional Review Board (IRB) at Beirut Arab University (2023-H-0149-HS-R-0523).
 Written informed consent was required from parents or legal guardians before data collection.
-Data were gathered using a multicomponent questionnaire, which included four sections to assess sociodemographic characteristics, behavioral factors, health, and adherence to the MD.
+Data were gathered using a multicomponent questionnaire, which included four sections to assess sociodemographic characteristics, behavioral factors, and adherence to the MD.
 Anthropometric measurements were also recorded.

 3.2.
 Anthropometric Variables and Sociodemographic Characteristics